-In this edition of The TurboTenant report, we will be focusing on the best places to buy an investment property in Montana.
+In this edition of The TurboTenant report, we will be focusing on the best places to buy an investment property and become a landlord in Montana.
 Four towns made our list: Great Falls, Helena, Whitefish, and Billings.
 We curated data from studies on the best places to buy an investment property, median list price, and proprietary TurboTenant data.
 The TurboTenant Data includes stats on the average number of leads a rental property received, as well as the average number of days on the market.
 These two points will help an investor determine the strength of the rental market, as well as estimating potential vacancy rates.

 Montana is the fourth largest state by area and the 8th least populous.
 It’s marked by over 77 mountain ranges, including the Rocky Mountains.
 The economy is primarily based on agriculture, including ranching and cereal grain farming as well as tourism, it’s largest growing sector.
 Over 13 million tourists visit Montana every year.
 The biggest draws are Yellowstone National Park, Glacier National Park, The Beartooth Highway, and Big Sky Ski Resort.